 The MBE Group’s expertise lies in modelling and simulation

-in biomechanics and biomedical engineering applied in particular to
+in biomechanics and biomedical engineering and use of those

 This includes: (1) at the cellular level – modelling of the

-modelling of the bone remodelling cycle; (2) at the tissue level –
+and modelling of bone diseases; (2) at the tissue level –

-modelling the biomechanics of skulls, including various
+modelling the biomechanics of skulls, including various primate,